canmom/canmom.github.io/fallrose/index.md

 Here's a cute thing Fall made...

-Once, Jackie was making a website, which became [stupid.tw](https://stupid.tw).
-She started teaching herself web design on the spot, rushing to get it finished before the release of her and charity's zine, [<cite>Runescape Teen Brothel</cite>](https://porpentine.itch.io/runescape).
-Jackie told Fall about this, and the result was Fall creating her own website, a tribute to the oldschool geocities style she adored.
+In March this year, Fall started building a webserver, hoping to host things like Pidgin chat and YGoPro (a Yu-Gi-Oh engine) to share with Jackie.
+To start with, she went to make a website, taking inspiration from Jackie's site [stupid.tw](https://stupid.tw), and Jackie's own inspiration, the Situationist website [notbored.org](http://notbored.org).
+Her site was a tribute to the oldschool geocities style she adored.
 She put it online at, where else? [chuuni.moe](https://chuuni.moe/).

 One day soon I'm afraid they'll shut down the server on her desk.
 So here's a copy that can live forever: